What are nanocoatings?

 What is NanoSlic nanocoating technology?

 NanoSlic offers a variety of hybrid nanocoating products.
 Our products form a dense network of strong chemical bonds on the substrate; an inert, high-performance binder polymer layer; and a hydrophobic, oleophobic contact surface.
-They make cleaning easier, lengthen the life of products, and protect their surfaces.
-NanoSlic spray is easy to apply: just clean the surface, then spray.
+They make cleaning easier, protect and enhance surfaces.